 - Sarcasm Mode: The Doctor on the subject of boxing.

 - Series Continuity Error: Back in "In the Flesh", Chakotay's reaction on meeting the Species 8472 member posing as Boothby suggested that he was vaguely aware of who the original version was, but had never really spoken to him.
 This episode changes that to Boothby having been Chakotay's boxing coach for several years.
+(Unless he was pretending that he didn't know Boothby back then as part of his cover.)

 - Slow Motion: Just before Chakotay gets KO'ed.